 Jason Frasca, DO, is an assistant clinical professor at Virginia Commonwealth University, where he also serves as the associate program director of the family medicine residency program.
 His expertise is in behavioral health, physician wellness, meditation- and mindfulness-based intervention, mindset/bias, teaching patient rapport and professionalism, and medical narratives.
 He completed his DO at the West Virginia School of Osteopathic Medicine, his residency training at Dwight D. Eisenhower Army Medical Center, and his medical editing fellowship at Society of Teachers of Family Medicine.

-• Valerie Gilchrist, MD
+Valerie Gilchrist, MD

 Associate Editor

 Valerie Gilchrist, MD, received her MD from the University of Toronto.
 She attended a faculty development fellowship at the University of North Carolina-Chapel Hill, and the Hedwig Van Ameringen Executive Leadership in Academic Medicine Program.
 She is board certified in family medicine and has served as chair of family medicine at the Northeastern Ohio Universities College of Medicine, East Carolina University Brody School of Medicine, and University of Wisconsin School of Medicine and Public Health.
 She is co-editor of four books, one monograph, numerous book chapters, peer-reviewed publications, and grant awards.
-She served as a National Board of Medical Examiners reviewer, on a AHRQ study section, and a member of several editorial boards.
+She served as a National Board of Medical Examiners reviewer, on an AHRQ study section, and a member of several editorial boards.
 She is a past president of the Association of Departments of Family Medicine and served on the boards of the North American Primary Care Research Group, the Society of Teachers in Family Medicine, and the Council of Academic Societies of the American Association of Medical Colleges.

-• Lisa Harris, DO
+Lisa Harris, DO

 Associate Editor

-Lisa Harris, DO, is an associate professor of Family Medicine and the assistant dean for Pathways and Recruitment at the Uniformed Services University of the Health Sciences (USU).
+Lisa Harris, DO, is an associate professor of family medicine and the assistant dean for Pathways and Recruitment at the Uniformed Services University of the Health Sciences (USU).
 She is faculty physician at the National Capital Consortium Family Medicine Residency at AT Augusta Military Medical Center in Fort Belvoir, VA and recently served as USU Addressing Racism and Bias Task Force Chair.
 Dr Harris is also a member of STFM’s inaugural Academic Family Medicine Antiracism Learning Collaborative and Medical Student Education Committee.
 Her expertise is in health equity, bedside teaching, curriculum development, learners in difficulty, and individual learning plans.
-She earned her DO at the Philadelphia College of Osteopathic Medicine, completed family medicine residency at Womack Army Medical Center, Fort Liberty, NC., and completed the University of North Carolina-Chapel Hill Faculty Development fellowship.
+She earned her DO at the Philadelphia College of Osteopathic Medicine, completed family medicine residency at Womack Army Medical Center, Fort Liberty, NC, and completed the University of North Carolina-Chapel Hill Faculty Development fellowship.

-• Jennifer Lochner, MD
+Jennifer Lochner, MD

 Associate Editor